qurator-spk/eynollah/README.md

 Pretrained models can be downloaded from [zenodo](https://zenodo.org/records/17194824) or [huggingface](https://huggingface.co/SBB?search_models=eynollah).

 For documentation on methods and models, have a look at [`models.md`](https://github.com/qurator-spk/eynollah/tree/main/docs/models.md).
+Model cards are also provided for our trained models.

 ## Training

-In case you want to train your own model with Eynollah, have see the documentation in [`train.md`](https://github.com/qurator-spk/eynollah/tree/main/docs/train.md) and use the tools in the [`train` folder](https://github.com/qurator-spk/eynollah/tree/main/train).
+In case you want to train your own model with Eynollah, see the documentation in [`train.md`](https://github.com/qurator-spk/eynollah/tree/main/docs/train.md) and use the tools in the [`train` folder](https://github.com/qurator-spk/eynollah/tree/main/train).

 ## Usage

-Eynollah supports five use cases: layout analysis (segmentation), binarization, image enhancement, text recognition (OCR), and (trainable) reading order detection.
+Eynollah supports five use cases: layout analysis (segmentation), binarization, image enhancement, text recognition (OCR), and reading order detection.

 ### Layout Analysis

-The layout analysis module is responsible for detecting layouts, identifying text lines, and determining reading order using both heuristic methods or a machine-based reading order detection model.
+The layout analysis module is responsible for detecting layout elements, identifying text lines, and determining reading order using either heuristic methods or a reading order detection model.

-Note that there are currently two supported ways for reading order detection: either as part of layout analysis based on image input, or, currently under development, for given layout analysis results based on PAGE-XML data as input.
+Reading order detection can be performed either as part of layout analysis based on image input, or, currently under development, based on pre-existing layout analysis results in PAGE-XML format as input.

 The command-line interface for layout analysis can be called like this: